Selena Gomez Explains ‘Weird Sh*t’ She Does That Inspired ‘Fetish’ Music Video

 Selena Gomez opened up about the motivations she had behind the making of her latest music video for her new song, “Fetish.”

-The 24-year-old singer hand-picked director, Petra Collins, for “Fetish”, because she was inspired by the photos on her Instagram.
+The 24-year-old singer hand-picked director, Petra Collins, for “Fetish,” because she was inspired by the photos on her Instagram.

 The “Fetish” music video definitely has a more sexy, peculiar vibe to it than any of Gomez’s other songs throughout her 10-year singing career.
 The former Disney star is seen eating soap, glass, and writhing around on the floor in a wet dress.